 Severe erosion exists at Cape St. George on Little St. George Island, resulting in the loss of the historic pre-Civil War lighthouse.
 Also, a sea turtle nesting habitat to the west of the lighthouse has been lost as the shoreline has eroded into the maritime forest and the beach has virtually disappeared.
-This critically eroded area (R18.5 - R22.5) extends along a 0.6-mile length of shoreline and is adjoined at both ends by a 0.7-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the east (R22.5 - R24).
+This critically eroded area (R18.5 - R22.5) extends along a 0.6-mile length of shoreline and is adjoined at both ends by a 0.7-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the west (R15 - R18.5) and a 0.3-mile non-critically eroded segment to the east (R22.5 - R24).